 Part Two: Cleaning

-When a handgun is fired, residue from the gunpowder conflagrating (as opposed to exploding) is coats the inside of the weapon.
-The coating from black powder is even corrosive, and can damage the weapon itself.
+When a handgun is fired, residue from the gunpowder conflagrating (as opposed to exploding) coats the inside of the weapon.
+The coating from black powder is even corrosive and can damage the weapon itself.
 Glocks, however, being modern weapons, have little to fear from that.
-However, buildup of powder can cause the weapon to malfunction.
+However, the buildup of powder can cause the weapon to malfunction.

 - Run your bore brush through the barrel, removing any large or loose powder or metal residue.
 As a rule, always insert the brush from the breech end of the barrel, and never the muzzle end.